 Through The Heart of Experian, we encourage employee charitable outreach through work-time volunteer opportunities, donations, support for nonprofit organizations and more to help improve communities and foster economic growth.
-In 2020, Experian employees contributed more than 18,000 volunteer hours and used our matching grant program to raise thousands for nonprofits.
+Last year, Experian employees globally contributed almost 25,000 volunteer hours and used our matching grant program to raise thousands for nonprofits.

-In response to the global COVID-19 pandemic, we created this initiative to uplift and empower vulnerable people through financial education and action.
-In addition to the Operation HOPE partnership, we’ve collaborated with organizations such as the UnidosUS and Black Girl Ventures to increase homeownership and entrepreneurship in urban communities.
+In response to the global COVID-19 pandemic, we created this initiative to uplift and empower people through financial education and action.
+In addition to the Operation HOPE partnership, we’ve collaborated with organizations such as the UnidosUS to increase homeownership and entrepreneurship in urban communities.

 * Results may vary.
 Some may not see improved scores or approval odds.
 Not all lenders use Experian credit files, and not all lenders use scores impacted by Experian Boost.